replicatedhq/kURL/docs/arch/adr-009-storage-migration.md

 3. The user runs the `migrate-multinode-storage` command in `tasks.sh` from a primary node

 The migration process will NOT be triggered automatically.
+While the migration process is available to be triggered, a banner will be shown in Kotsadm indicating that the migration is available, and that the cluster is currently in an undesirable state.

 The migration process will be as follows:
 A trigger configmap will be created in the `kurl` namespace, to be observed by EKCO, prompting it to carry out the following steps.